mmonzer/w-csl/docs/Documentation.md

 CSLIDSMainClient.connectToServer → WebsocketClientEndpoint`

 **Initialisation trace at MainServer** :
-``
-TODO: complete
+`CSLIDSMainServer → CSLContext.instance.init →
+CSLHttpServer`

 ## Secured API:
-**Description**: API Rest of the Database exposed to the CSL-(TODO: Client or Server).
+**Description**: API Rest of the Database exposed to the CSL-(TODO : Client or Server).
-It is also used for exposing the API of CSL-Server to the HMI.
+This type of connexion is also used for exposing the public API from CSL-Server to the HMI.
-TODO: complete

 **Architecture**: Database Remote Server is the server of the API.
 CSL-Server is the server for the public API.